Air quality deteriorates in many parts in north and central India; In Delhi , AAP govt blames BJP after cracker ban fails | Science-Environment

 The Calcutta High Court had directed that all necessary efforts must be made by the West Bengal government to ensure that only green crackers are used during Diwali-Kali Puja and other ensuing festivals, observing that the sincerity of the state would be reflected in the enforcement mechanism.

-Mumbai too recorded a quieter Laxmi Pujan during this year's Diwali as compared to last year although the overall use of firecrackers was more.

-According to the CPCB, the AQI was moderate in the Maharastra capital, though it was poor in Navi Mumbai and Nashik.
+According to the CPCB, the AQI was moderate in aharastra capital Mumbai, though it was poor in Navi Mumbai and Nashik.

-''The noise levels in Mumbai were much lower this Laxmi Pujan, which was celebrated on Thursday, as compared to the previous years with the highest reading of 100.4 dB recorded at Shivaji Park in central Mumbai's Dadar area,'' Sumaira Abdulali, founder of Awaaz Foundation which has been campaigning for bringing down noise levels, told PTI.

-In South Mumbai, the Marine Drive promenade, where people generally throng to burn firecrackers on a large scale during Diwali, was completely silent even before the 10 PM deadline due to the heavy presence of police personnel, she said.

-The three, working at an idol-making unit, had dug a pit and stuffed firecrackers inside.
-When the crackers did not go off immediately, they went to check but the crackers exploded.

-Incidents of fire were also reported in many parts of the country during Diwali night.

-The Delhi Fire Service received 152 fire-related calls on Diwali, which was less than 25 percent from last year and the lowest in the last 15 years.
+The Delhi Fire Service received 152 fire-related calls on Diwali, the lowest in the last 15 years, officials said.

 The DFS control room usually responds to maximum calls on Diwali, and fire-fighters need to be on their toes to deal with emergencies, they said.